 Should You Put Money Down on a Lease?
-The Risk Nobody Explains
+A Former Dealer Says No

 Dealers call it a cap cost reduction.
-What they don't tell you is that every dollar you put down is fully at risk in a total loss — and GAP insurance won't recover it.
+What they don't tell you: every dollar you put down is fully at risk the moment you drive off the lot — and GAP insurance won't recover a cent of it.

 · 9 min read